chris-j-akers/OneDriveCLI/README.md

 ## Installation

-The application can be built and installed by cloning this repo (note the `--recurse` option), the running `make install`:
+The application can be built and installed by cloning this repo then running `make install`:

+Note the `--recurse` option in the `clone` command below.

 ```
 ➜ git clone --recurse git@github.com:chris-j-akers/OneDriveCLI.git